sounok1234/Object_search_in_image/README.md

 5. Signed url for images

 # Frontend
-1. Improve the UI (add slider for number of patches to show)
+1. Improve the UI (add slider for number of objects to show)
 2. Add save option for detected patches and image
 3. Add user login and authentication
 4. Add undo/redo for drawing patch